User Manual – Durst

 • Group [21] – select which group the Layer should belong to in the selection menu.
 The following options are available:

-• Structure – contains all objects that describe downstream processing steps in final processing.
+• Structural – contains all objects that describe downstream processing steps in final processing.

 • Dimensions – contains all objects that are used to specify sizes (lines, arrows and also the labeling (units of measurement)).